-18 What role does arbitration play in class actions?
+24 What role do arbitration and other forms of alternative dispute resolution play in class actions?
 Can arbitration clauses lawfully contain class-action waivers?

 The Hamon Law, Law No. 2016-41 and Law No. 2016-1547 dated 18 November 2016, do not contain any provisions relative to arbitration.